IFB Gaming Learn My Way

 What is a web browser?

 A web browser is the app that opens when you want to visit a website.
-It might look like a compass 🧭 (Safari), a coloured circle (Chrome), or the letter "e" (Edge).
 Tap or click its icon to open it — that is the door to the internet.

 ✏️